charliepark/parentheticals/readme.md

 ### Want to see an example?

-When I get some time, I'll be making a GitHub project page for this, but for now, if you clone this project to your local machine, just open up the file at assets/example.html, and you'll be able to see it.
+When I get some time, I'll make a GitHub project page for this, but for now, if you clone this project to your local machine, just open up the file at assets/example.html, and you'll be able to see it.
 I copied the original sample page from *The Atlantic*.

 ### Nesting Asides